cujojs/rest/README.md

 - bump when.js version to ~3, 2.x is no longer supported
 - perfer `client.wrap()` to `client.chain()`, `chain` is now deprecated
 - add HTTP specific methods to the promises returned from clients: .entity(), .status(), .headers(), .header(name)
+- mime converters may return a promise.
+Thanks @phillipj
 - removed 'rest/util/beget' favor Object.create

 1.0.3